Effects of time zones on North American broadcasting: Broadcast networks

-Saskatchewan does not observe Daylight Saving Time, officially observing Central Standard Time year-round.
+Saskatchewan does not observe Daylight Saving Time, officially observes Central Standard Time year-round.
 This matches Mountain Daylight Time when DST is in effect; networked stations generally follow the schedules of their sister stations in Manitoba year-round, except delayed by one hour.

 Unlike in the United States, virtually all live events, including live entertainment shows and sports television, are simultaneously broadcast nationwide in Canada.
-For instance, live shows in Canada are aired to entirety at the same time in all time zones based on Eastern time.
-Several live U.S. shows are also aired simultaneously in all of Canada, including for viewers in the Pacific Coast (unlike in the United States where some viewers on the same side of the continent depend on tape-delayed broadcasts for some otherwise live events).
+For instance, live shows in Canada are aired to the entirety at the same time in all time zones based on Eastern time.
+Several live U.S. shows are also aired simultaneously in all of Canada, including for viewers on the Pacific Coast (unlike in the United States, where some viewers on the same side of the continent depend on tape-delayed broadcasts for some otherwise live events).
 Conversely, live shows aired in Canada are frequently televised simultaneously for some viewers in the U.S. with access to Canadian broadcast networks.

 Cable and satellite channels

 The vast majority of specialty cable and satellite television channels in Canada each operate a single feed which is distributed in all time zones.
-This includes all French language channels, as they predominantly serve Francophone areas of the country, mostly in Quebec (almost all of which observes Eastern Time).
+This includes all French-language channels, as they predominantly serve Francophone areas of the country, mostly in Quebec (almost all of which observes Eastern Time).
 Even many long-standing specialty channels with a general entertainment format use a single national feed, though in many cases they will repeat core primetime programming three hours after first broadcast, such that programs can be promoted as airing at the same time in both the Eastern and Pacific time zones.

 Some specialty channels do operate two separate broadcast feeds for Eastern and Western Canada.
 The Eastern feed airs programs on an Eastern Time schedule, while the Western feed airs the same programming on a three-hour delay.
 The separation between feeds is typically implemented at the border between Manitoba and Ontario, which may result in a program that airs at 10:00 p.m.
 Eastern Time in Ontario not airing in Manitoba until midnight CT (whereas an equivalent program in the U.S. would typically be available at 9:00 p.m. for Central Time viewers).
 However, one channel, the Aboriginal Peoples Television Network, implements the separation at the border between Manitoba and Saskatchewan.